-- 1 process again, and they get charged again. - Now, with the postalized rates that the - 3 FCC has recommended, and Alabama has recommended, - 4 that's going to be less of a problem.
-There won't - 5 be a need to refund, and the inmates if they are - 6 knocked off can recall again and the charge will - 7 not be a problem, except the single payment - 8 services. - 9 You've got to continue to monitor single - 10 payment services because they're going through - 11 that screening process too for three-way calling, - 12 and if they're bumped off at some of those rates, - 13 \$14.99 and \$9.99 for those calls, they'll have to - 14 go back through and be charged those rates all - 15 over again if they're bumped for three-way - 16 calling.
-So we've got to look at that process. - 17 MS. LEANZA: In considering that issue, - 18 I wonder if the Commission couldn't -- I don't - 19 know, for example, when the Commission did it's - 20 last order there, and obviously that's still -- - 21 that's stayed at the moment, there's sort of a - 22 presumption of when a rate is appropriate or not
+82 process again, and they get charged again.
+2 Now, with the postalized rates that the FCC has recommended, and Alabama has recommended, that's going to be less of a problem.
+There won't be a need to refund, and the inmates if they are knocked off can recall again and the charge will 7 not be a problem, except the single payment services.
+9 You've got to continue to monitor single payment services because they're going through 10 11 that screening process too for three-way calling, and if they're bumped off at some of those rates, 12 \$14.99 and \$9.99 for those calls, they'll have to 13 go back through and be charged those rates all 15 over again if they're bumped for three-way 16 calling.
+So we've got to look at that process.
+17 MS. LEANZA: In considering that issue, know, for example, when the Commission did it's last order there, and obviously that's still -- that's stayed at the moment, there's sort of a presumption of when a rate is appropriate or not